Natural England: Green infrastructure

-Natural England is promoting the concept of green infrastructure as a way to deliver a wide range of benefits for people and the natural environment together.
-It believes that green infrastructure should be delivered via the spatial planning system, as an integral part of new development everywhere, and also form a key part of proposals to regenerate existing urban areas.
+Natural England is promoting the concept of green infrastructure as a way of delivering a wide range of benefits for people and the natural environment together.
+It believes that green infrastructure should be delivered through the spatial planning system, as an integral part of new development everywhere, and also form a key part of proposals to regenerate existing urban areas.

-Natural England is working with partners in the growth areas, growth points and proposed eco-towns to prepare and implement green infrastructure strategies and demonstrate good practice on the ground.

-Natural England is one of the steering group partners of Neighbourhoods Green, a green Infrastructure partnership initiative which works with social landlords and housing associations to highlight the importance of, and raise the overall quality of, design and management for open and green space in social housing.
+Natural England is one of the steering group partners of Neighbourhoods Green, a green Infrastructure partnership initiative working with social landlords and housing associations to highlight the importance of open and green space in social housing and to improve the overall quality of design and management.

+Nutrient neutrality

+In 2019 and 2020, NE found that housing development could have a negative impact on the environment in some rivers as sewage discharges would increase levels of nutrients, particularly nitrogen and phosphorus.

 Legal challenge

-Natural England was challenged in High Court in 2006 by Peter Boggis, a pensioner who protected his house from erosion.
-Natural England claimed that as the site of Boggis's house, at Easton Bavents north of Southwold on the Suffolk coast was a Site of Special Scientific Interest (SSSI), the protection went against the scientific community's interests.
+Natural England was challenged in the High Court in 2006 by Peter Boggis, a pensioner who was protecting his house from erosion.
+Natural England claimed that as the site of Boggis's house, at Easton Bavents north of Southwold on the Suffolk coast was a Site of Special Scientific Interest (SSSI), the protection went against the interests of the scientific community.
 Natural England lost the case in 2009, when Mr. Justice Blair, the brother of the former Prime Minister, ruled that Mr. Boggis' "human predicament" was more important than the site's SSSI status.
 Natural England won the subsequent appeal in October 2009.

-Removal of the General Licence
+Firearms and wild bird control

-On 23 April 2019, Natural England (NE) announced that it was revoking three general licences in England for controlling certain wild birds using firearms.
-The removal was without consultation or communication.
-These licences covered 16 species of birds including several species of crow, gull and pigeon, along with non-native species such as Canada goose and sacred ibis.
-Natural England took the decision following a legal challenge by the environmental group Wild Justice which questioned the legality of the general licences.
-This rendered farmers temporarily unable to kill these species without applying for individual licences.
+On 23 April 2019, Natural England (NE) announced that it was revoking three general licences in England for the control of certain wild birds using firearms.
+The revocation was made without consultation or communication.
+These licences covered 16 species of birds including several species of crow, gull and pigeon, as well as with non-native species such as Canada goose and sacred ibis.
+Natural England made the decision following a legal challenge by the environmental group Wild Justice which questioned the legality of the general licences.
+As a result, farmers were temporarily unable to kill these species without applying for individual licences.

 On 26 April 2019 NE issued the first of a series of replacement licences, covering the killing of carrion crows, and announced its intention to issue further licences in the coming weeks.
-Defra issued further licences for the majority of the species covered by the original general licences, apart from Eurasian jay and rook.

 At NE's request, the Environment Secretary Michael Gove took over responsibility for the general licences from Natural England on 4 May 2019.